Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

 Temperance River State Park

-The lessons taken together of these last three rivers, Baptism, Cross, and Temperance, will be the spiritual component to this article.
-I simply cannot go anywhere and not see a lesson somewhere in it.
+I can't help but pull together the themes of these three rivers, Baptism, Cross, and Temperance.
+The progressive significance of these names is interesting and will provide the spiritual component of this article.
+I cannot go anywhere and not see a lesson somewhere in it.

-the word of God came to John the son of Zacharias in the wilderness.
+. . . the word of God came to John the son of Zacharias in the wilderness.
 And he went into all the region around the Jordan, preaching a baptism of repentance for the remission of sins, as it is written in the book of the words of Isaiah the prophet, saying:

 “The voice of one crying in the wilderness: